easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 **Discord/Communities**
 - Join game dev, data science, startup communities
 - Authentic presence (not spam)
-- Answer questions with Q-IDE solutions
+- Answer questions with Top Dog solutions
 - Invite early adopters to beta programs

-**Result**: 500k+ developers aware of Q-IDE by end of Month 1
+**Result**: 500k+ developers aware of Top Dog by end of Month 1
            100k+ trying it by end of Month 2
            50k+ daily active users by end of Month 3